bootdotdev/blog/content/security/creating-and-remembering-a-strong-passphrase.md

 _banana army acid nose spray_

 I would probably imagine an army of bananas doing acid while being sprayed out of a giant nose.
-If I repeat "_banana army acid nose spray_" out loud a couple times while imagining this ridiculous scene, then I can memorize it in just a couple seconds.
+If I repeat "banana army acid nose spray" out loud a couple times while imagining this ridiculous scene, then I can memorize it in just a couple seconds.

 Repeating it a couple times allows you to remember the exact order of the words, but picturing the image is what will cement ii in your mind for the long term.